evgueni-ovtchinnikov/raleigh/README.md

 ```
 mean, trans, comps = pca(A_new, have=(mean, trans, comps))
 ```
-To compute PCA to 5% accuracy incrementally by processing 1000 data samples at a time:
+To compute 5% accuracy PCA approximation incrementally by processing 1000 data samples at a time:
 ```
 mean, trans, comps = pca(A, tol=0.05, batch_size=1000)
 ```